SidonTheTroll/Erstes-Jahr/Chemistry/thermodynamics.md

 5. **Cyclic process**: when a system undergoes a series of change and finally returns to initial state.
     - dE = 0
+    - Change in energy

+# Reversable and Irreversable Change

+## Mode of Energy Exchange

+### 1. As heat energy

+The heat from the system escapes to the surrounding or vice versa.

+$\therefore \text{Heat q is -ve (if transferred from system to surrounding)}$

+If the heat is transferred from the surrounding from the system,
+$\therefore \text{Heat (q) is +ve)}$

+### 2. As Work Energy

+1. Mechanical Work (P-V Work): This is perhaps the most common form of work discussed in thermodynamics.
+It occurs when a system's volume changes while it is exposed to an external pressure.
+The formula for mechanical work, often denoted as W, is given by:

+$W = -P\Delta V$

+Where:

+W is the work done on the system (positive if work is done on the system, negative if done by the system).
+P is the external pressure.
+$\Delta V$ is the change in volume of the system.

+2. Electrical Work: This type of work involves the movement of charged particles, typically electrons, and is important in electrochemistry.
+The formula for electrical work is:

+$W = -qV$

+Where:

+W is the work done.
+q is the charge moved.
+V is the potential difference (voltage) across which the charge is moved.
+Other Forms of Work: Depending on the specific situation, work can also take forms such as shaft work (e.g., in rotating equipment), surface work (e.g., when a gas expands against a piston), and more.
+Each of these forms of work has its own associated equations and considerations.

+Work energy exchange is a crucial concept in thermodynamics because it helps describe how energy is transferred between a system and its surroundings during various processes.
+It is essential for understanding and calculating changes in the internal energy of a system, as defined by the first law of thermodynamics, which relates changes in internal energy (ΔU), heat transfer (Q), and work done (W) as follows:

+$ΔU = Q - W$

+Where:

+ΔU is the change in internal energy.
+Q is the heat added to or removed from the system.
+W is the work done on or by the system.

+# Mechanical Work or Perress Volume Work

+1. Work done during expansion

+Consider an ideal gas (1 ATP or NTP) enclosed in a cylinder fitted with a weightless and frictionless piston having an area of cross section 'A'.
+Let 'v' be the volume of gas and P be the pressue acting on the system.

+$\therefore \text{Pressure} = \frac{force}{area}$
+$\implies P = \frac{f}{a}$
+$\implies f = P \cdot a$ {Equation 1}

+If the piston moves outward through a distance 'dl',

+$\therefore W = \text{foce} \cdot \text{distance}$
+$\implies -f \cdot dl$
+$\implies -P \cdot a \cdot dl$ {From Equation 1}
+$dW = -P \cdot dv$ [Negative since the system is doing the work]

+In case the system expands from a finite volume $v_1$ to $v_2$ during the change,

+$\therefore Work done by the system will be,$

+$W = -P$
+$$